USS Spruance (DD-963): 1970s

 Spruance was the first of a highly-successful class of anti-submarine warfare and anti-ship destroyers, and was the first destroyer powered by gas turbines in the U.S. Navy.
 At first she was armed with two 5-inch naval guns, an ASROC missile launcher, and an eight-cell NATO Sea Sparrow missile launcher.
 Spruance received one Mark 41 Vertical Launch System (VLS) during the late 1980s.
 This replaced the original Mark 16 ASROC launcher.
-Also added to Spruance after several years of service was an eight-cell launcher for Harpoon antiship missiles.
+Also added to Spruance after several years of service was an eight-cell launcher for Harpoon anti-ship missiles.

 Spruance's first operational deployment was in October 1979 to the Mediterranean Sea, as a member of the USS Saratoga Carrier Battle Group.
 The other warships in this task force included USS Biddle, USS Conyngham, USS Milwaukee, and USS Mount Baker.
 During this deployment, Spruance made a transit into the Black Sea to conduct surveillance on the new Soviet helicopter carrier, Moskva, as she steamed from her building shipyard to the Soviet Red Banner Northern Fleet.
 Spruance suffered a malfunction in one of her LM2500 Gas Turbine Main Engines and had to replace the engine while deployed.
 This was done successfully in port.

 Spruance, being the first gas-turbine powered ship in the U.S. fleet, had an underway replenishment breakaway flag (flown while pulling away from receiving supplies and fuel from a logistics ship at sea) that was a replication of the large yellow warning seen on the side of aircraft carriers, with red block letters saying "BEWARE JET BLAST" on a large yellow background.
 Upon "breaking" (unfurling) the flag on the halyards, they would play the theme song from the 1976 film Rocky as they increased speed and sailed ahead of the logistics vessel.